Diabetes in Toddlers: Causes, Signs, and Treatment

 What Are the Warning Signs of Diabetes in Toddlers?

-Some of the symptoms of diabetes are similar to things that can happen in everyday life —like increased thirst on a hot day.
-However, if you notice any of these diabetes warning signs in your toddler, it's safest to contact your healthcare provider, who can either rule out or diagnose diabetes:
+Some symptoms of diabetes are similar to things that can happen in everyday life, like increased thirst on a hot day.
+However, if you notice any of these diabetes in toddlers warning signs, it's safest to contact your healthcare provider, who can either rule out or diagnose diabetes:

 How Is Diabetes Diagnosed in Toddlers?